BorisWild/boriswild.github.io/README.md

 - Backend source code: *on demand*

 Also built a landing page, using `NextJs12` and `Styled components`, with docs about service.
-On the backend, routes for uploading files and receiving json data were created using `Node Js + Express + Mongo Db`.
+On the backend, routes for uploading files and receiving json data with async resizing and model predictions, were created using `Node Js + Express + TensorFlow + Mongo Db`.

 Everything was deployed to VPS as `Docker` containers, using `gitHub` actions and `Nginx` as a reverse proxy.
 A presentation for `Fasie fond` was held.